 Lyme disease is a serious illness caused by the bacterium Borrelia burgdorferi, which can be spread through the bite of blacklegged ticks.
 The Public Health Agency of Canada (the Agency), in partnership with provincial and territorial public health authorities, conducts surveillance for Lyme disease in Canada and studies show that the incidence of this disease is on the rise in Canada.
-Lyme infected ticks are found in most southern regions of Canada and risk areas are emerging in parts of southern British Columbia, Ontario, Quebec, Nova Scotia, New Brunswick and Manitoba.
+Lyme infected ticks are found in many southern regions of Canada and new risk areas are emerging in parts of southern Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia.

 The Agency encourages health professionals to learn about Lyme disease and the risk areas in Canada; how to identify the symptoms and apply proper treatment if a patient is diagnosed with the disease; and how to report cases of Lyme through appropriate channels.

 Lyme disease is a multisystem illness caused by Borrelia burgdorferi, a spirochete transmitted by certain species of Ixodes spp. ticks, specifically the blacklegged tick and the western blacklegged tick.
 Borrellia burgdorferi causes Lyme disease in humans.
 The ticks transmit the bacterium to humans after becoming infected by feeding on infected wild animal hosts, such as rodents and birds.

 Lyme disease is the most commonly reported vector-borne disease in the northern temperate zone.
 It became a nationally notifiable disease in December 2009.
 As such, all healthcare professionals are to report cases of Lyme disease to the Agency via their provincial public health system.
 The Agency posts information on notifiable diseases on its website.

 The Agency currently has data for Lyme disease cases reported between 2009-2012Footnote *: